robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 # Results

-Individuals in multilayer networks became more connected as the spatial distance threshold increased.
+Individuals in multilayer networks became more connected as the social distance threshold increased.
 Mean graph strength differed across habitat layers with similar and higher graph strength in foraging and open layers, and lower strength in forest layers (Figure